Britain’s Got Talent production company settles with David Walliams over comment leak

 “We thank David for being an important part of the Britain’s Got Talent family and the enduring success of the show and hope to have opportunities to work with him in the future.
 We are pleased that we have achieved an amicable resolution of this dispute with David.”

-When the transcripts of his “private conversations” on BGT leaked, Walliams shared a statement to The Independent apologising.
+When the transcripts of his “private conversations” on BGT were leaked last winter, Walliams shared a statement to The Independent apologising.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video